madcui/Application/README.md

 # lv-club
-Idea testing about neural net, machine learning algorithms.
+Algorithm implementations

-Project # 1: train a nerual net to do PCA.
+Project # 0: train a nerual net to do PCA.
+Project # 2: apply Hopfield network on MNIST dataset.